fac-members/fac-slides/src/slides/information-evening/fac22-update.md

 ### Income differences

 - Apprentices start on £24,000, paid from start of training (September)
-- Graduate developers on average £28-35,000, but need to consider job search time
+- Graduate developers start on about £28-35,000, but need to consider job search time
 - This means apprentices will generally earn more in their first year

 ---